MOL's Health and Productivity Management

 Meanwhile, results of employee questionnaires show an upward trend in the percentage of employees reporting that they eat breakfast-from 88.5% in FY2018, to 91% in FY2019.

-MOL has conducted a questionnaire-based health care survey since 2018 to determine the needs of employees when it comes to creating a work environment where everyone can thrive.
-Based on the results, we plan and present events and lectures that contribute to improved health and higher job satisfaction.
+MOL has conducted a questionnaire-based health care survey since 2018 to determine the needs of employees when it comes to creating a healthy work environment where everyone can work with vigor and enthusiasm.

 - Short-term evaluation